We have put together some resources to support staff wellbeing.

 Information and practical resources which support staff wellbeing and self-care by promoting relaxation, physical health and emotional regulation.

-- Headspace for Educators - free for all school staff to help reduce stress, sleep soundly and be more resilient through learning the skills of meditation and mindfulness
+- APP Headspace for Educators - free for all school staff to help reduce stress, sleep soundly and be more resilient through learning the skills of meditation and mindfulness

 - Free resources from Calm for Schools - including a self-care guide for teachers and 30 days of mindfulness in the classroom